Skip to main content

 Magnetic resonance imaging (MRI) scan

 Like CT scans, MRI scans show detailed images of soft tissues in the body.
 But MRI scans use radio waves and strong magnets instead of x-rays.
-A contrast material called gadolinium may be injected into a vein before the scan to see details better.
+To see details better, a contrast material called gadolinium may be injected into a vein before the scan.

-MRI scans can provide a great deal of detail and be very helpful in looking at the bile ducts and other organs.
+MRI scans can provide a great amount of detail and be very helpful in looking at the bile ducts and other organs.
 Sometimes they can help tell a benign (non-cancer) tumor from one that's cancer.
-Special types of MRI scans may also be used in people who may have bile duct cancer:

-• MR cholangiopancreatography (MRCP) can be used to look at the bile ducts and is described below in the section on cholangiography.
+A special type of MRI scan may also be used in people who might have bile duct cancer.
+This test is called an MR cholangiopancreatography (MRCP), and it can be used to look at the bile ducts.
+It is described below in the section on cholangiography.

 Cholangiography